santiyounger/Reverie-Obsidian-Theme/README.md

     A daydream.
     n.
     A state of mental abstraction in which more or less aimless fancy predominates over the reasoning faculty; dreamy meditation; fanciful musing.

+# Installation

+Download the theme, there are two ways to do it

+1. git clone

+3. download zip
+	1. click on the upper right botton that says "code"
+	2. click on download zip

+Once you have the downlaoded folder

+Follow these steps

+1. Copy obsidian.css